chen42/slides/hrdp_oxy.md

 * Oral oxycodone self-administration captures some key features of opioid use disorder
 * Large phenotypic differences in oxycodone between inbred strains
-* Rats are powerful model organism to study the genetics of SUD
+* The rat is a powerful model organism to dissect the molecular mechanisms underlying SUD

 ---